NLnetLabs/dnssec-ceremony-doc/CEREMONY.md

 Explanation: this will help the staff troubleshoot any problems that may occur during the process, and also allows them to partially fulfil the role of community or stakeholder witnesses in case these are not part of the ceremony.

 ***OP2*** *- technical staff must be trained to operate the Hardware Security Module(s) used for storing and processing key material.*
 Explanation: we assume that in most cases where key material is stored offline that one or more HSMs will be used (see the requirements on the technical process further down).
 HSMs are devices that are not frequently encountered by system administrators and are typically difficult to operate correctly.
-Add to this that incorrect operation of an HSM may to it zero-ing out key material makes it important that all operators are properly trained.
+Add to this that incorrect operation of an HSM may lead to it zeroing out key material, makes it important that all operators are properly trained.

 ***OP3*** *- staff must be available for up to a day for each ceremony.*
 Explanation: depending on where the ceremony physically takes place, staff may need to travel to/from this location.
 In addition to this, if public scrutiny is part of the process, time needs to be allowed for witnesses to arrive at the location and to prepare for the ceremony.